-In practice, homological mirror symmetry for toric varieties does not use the open Gromov-Witten potential, but rather one of several different substitutes --- see \cref{tab:FukayaSeidelCategories} for a summary of these alternative approaches as well as the current state of HMS for each model.
+In practice, homological mirror symmetry for toric varieties does not use the open Gromov--Witten potential, but rather one of several different substitutes --- see \cref{tab:FukayaSeidelCategories} for a summary of these alternative approaches as well as the current state of HMS for each model.

-One of the most commonly used substitutes --- the Hori-Vafa potential \cite{hori2000mirror}--- allows one to define a purely formal stand-in for the SKMS via ``complex variation'' of the coefficients of the superpotential.
+One of the most commonly used substitutes --- the Hori--Vafa potential \cite{hori2000mirror}--- allows one to define a purely formal stand-in for the SKMS via ``complex variation'' of the coefficients of the superpotential.
 For a fan $\Sigma$, it is defined as

-Here, we have used the identification of characters on the $A$-side with cocharacters on our input $B$-side. \begin{rem} The Hori-Vafa potential can be viewed as a ``first-order'' approximation of the open Gromov-Witten potential.
+Here, we have used the identification of characters on the $A$-side with cocharacters on our input $B$-side. \begin{rem} The Hori--Vafa potential can be viewed as a ``first-order'' approximation of the open Gromov--Witten potential.
 To see this relation, we observe that there is a connection between the 1-dimensional cones of $\Sigma$ and homology classes $[\rho]\in H_2(\XB_\Sigma, T^n; \ZZ)$ (where $T^n$ is the orbit of $1$ in the algebraic torus).
-When $\XB_\Sigma$ is Fano and we let $c_\rho=\exp(-\omega([\rho]))$, the Hori-Vafa and open Gromov-Witten potentials agree (subject to the domain of definition).
-In many other cases, the appearance of higher-order terms in the open Gromov-Witten potential doesn't meaningfully alter the symplectic geometry of the symplectic Landau-Ginzburg model.
+When $\XB_\Sigma$ is Fano and we let $c_\rho=\exp(-\omega([\rho]))$, the Hori--Vafa and open Gromov--Witten potentials agree (subject to the domain of definition).
+In many other cases, the appearance of higher-order terms in the open Gromov--Witten potential does not meaningfully alter the symplectic geometry of the symplectic Landau--Ginzburg model.
 For this reason, the literature frequently glosses over any potential discrepancies between these two potentials in the non-Fano case. \end{rem} To construct a ``Stringy K\"ahler Moduli space'' for this model, one takes the space of ``valid'' potentials $W_{\mathrm{HV}, \Sigma}(z)$.
 Let $d$ denote the number of $1$-dimensional cones of $\Sigma$, and let $n=\operatorname{rank}(N)$; equivalently, in a linear toric GIT presentation with torus rank $r$, one has $n=d-r$.
 The $d$ coefficients $c_\rho\in \CC$ can vary, but not all coefficient choices are allowed.
-In particular, we must avoid those lying on $V(E_A)$, where $E_A$ is the principal $A$-determinant as defined and studied in \cite{gelfand1994discriminants}, a higher-dimensional generalization of a discriminant.
-The Fayet-Iliopoulos Parameter Space ($\FIPS$) is defined as the parameter space over which these potentials live:
+In particular, we must avoid those lying on $V(E_A)$, where $E_A$ is the principal $A$-determinant as defined and studied in \cite{gelfand1994discriminants}, a higher-dimensional generalization of a discriminant. \begin{landscape}

+\end{landscape} The Fayet--Iliopoulos Parameter Space ($\FIPS$) is defined as the parameter space over which these potentials live:

 where by construction there is a natural action of $(\CC^*)^n=(\CC^*)^{d-r}$ via $A$ on the coefficients, which we quotient out.